Royal Glamorgan Light Infantry: Honorary colonels

-Heritage & Ceremonial
+Heritage and ceremonial

-Uniforms & Insignia
+Uniforms and insignia

 When the Duke of Beaufort inspected the Glamorgan Militia in 1684 they were clothed in purple coats lined with red, red stockings, broad buff belts, and white sashes.
 The colour of the Horse Troop's cornet is unknown, but it bore a scroll inscribed 'ALTERA SECURITAS' surmounted by a portcullis (a royal badge and motto of the Tudor kings Henry VII and Henry VIII).

 The Glamorgan Militia from 1761 wore red coats with very dark blue facings, sometimes mistaken for black.
 However, the Regimental colour (usually the same colour as the facings) was described as 'Garter Blue' in 1804 and 'Royal blue' in 1854/5.